MicrosoftDocs/biztalk-docs/biztalk/technical-guides/test-scenario-server-architecture.md

    - The orchestration is bound to a two way solicit-response send port which invokes the downstream calculator service.

    > [!NOTE]
-   >  The downstream calculator service is based upon Windows Communication Foundation samples described [here](/previous-versions/dotnet/netframework-3.5/ms751450(v=vs.90)).
+   >  The downstream calculator service is based upon [Windows Communication Foundation samples](/previous-versions/dotnet/netframework-3.5/ms751450(v=vs.90)).

 4. The calculator service consumes the request from [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] and returns a response to the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] solicit-response send port.